-Transactions are verified by first evaluating scriptSig, then copying the resulting stack and finally evaluating scriptPubKey of the referenced transaction output for all transaction inputs in it.
+For a given transaction, each transaction input is verified by first evaluating scriptSig, then copying the resulting stack and finally evaluating scriptPubKey of the referenced transaction output.
 If during the evaluation no failure is triggered and the final top stack element yields true, then the ownership has been successfully verified.

-Although Script is very comprehensive and allows one to construct intricate conditions under which coins can be claimed, much of its functionality is currently disabled and only a restricted set of standard script templates is accepted.
-These are Pay-to-PubkeyHash, Pay-to-Pubkey, Pay-to-ScriptHash and Multisig.
-In the following, the structure of the two most common transaction types, Pay-to-PubkeyHash and Pay-to-Pubkey, will be discussed.
+Although Script is very comprehensive and allows one to construct intricate conditions under which coins can be claimed, much of its functionality is currently disabled in the reference implementation and only a restricted set of standard script templates is accepted.
+These are Pay-to-Pubkey (P2PK), Pay-to-PubkeyHash (P2PKH), Pay-to-ScriptHash (P2SH), Multisig and Nulldata.
+In the next section, the structure of all existing transaction types will be discussed.